-If you have earned an AmeriCorps Education Award, and wish to use your award at Riverside City College (RCC):
+If you wish to use your award at RCC:

 • You must complete the current FAFSA and be enrolled in classes at RCC.

 • You must complete the AmeriCorps Voucher and Payment Request electronically at https://my.americorps.gov/mp/login.do to request AmeriCorps Education Award funds be sent to RCC.